Safeguarding for Research Projects

-- Child Protection and Safeguarding Policy and Code of Practice - provides guidance on how to respond to suspicions/allegations of child abuse (Annex A) and harm to vulnerable adults (Annex E) and the appropriate Safeguarding Officer for referral (Annex H)
+- Child Protection and Safeguarding Policy [pdf] and Child Protection and Safeguarding Code of Practice [pdf] - provides guidance on how to respond to suspicions/allegations of child abuse (Annex A) and harm to vulnerable adults (Annex E) and the appropriate Safeguarding Officer for referral (Annex H)

 - Whistleblowing policy as part of College Ordinance 18 on reporting malpractice

 - Grievance Procedure